retifrav/rclone-rc-web-gui/README.md

 I've created this project mostly for myself.
 So it's better to state right away that there is basically no support and that I am not responsible for any possible data loss you might get from using this project.
 In fact, I don't recommend you to rely on it for anything important, and certainly don't use it on servers with valuable data.

-Also note, that since I use Mozilla Firefox as my main web-browser, that's where I did all the testing and I've spent very little to none effort on maintaining cross-browser-ability.
+Also note, that since I use Mozilla Firefox as my main web-browser, that's where I did all the testing, and I've spent very little to none effort on maintaining cross-browser-ability.

 If you discover any issues/bugs, report them [here](https://github.com/retifrav/rclone-rc-web-gui/issues), but I have to apologize in advance for the possible delays, as I have very little free time outside my working hours.